Dallastown, Pennsylvania: Education

-Dallastown Borough is home to Dallastown Elementary School, Senior High school, and Middle School, which is part of the Dallastown Area School District, which consists of eight local schools, including the Dallastown Intermediate School, built in 2010.
+Dallastown Borough is home to Dallastown Elementary School, Dallastown Area High School, and Middle School, which is part of the Dallastown Area School District, which consists of eight local schools, including the Dallastown Intermediate School, built in 2010.

 St. Joseph's Catholic School was also in Dallastown.
 It provided Catholic education to students in grades Pre-K to 6.
 It is now closed.

 Dallastown Area Senior High School has the longest hallway in a school in Pennsylvania, almost 1/3 mi.